mrsargent/EA_FinalProject/README.md

 #### Compile

 You can compile the code by navigating to the main directory of the project and use the **aiken check** command.
-You will also be able to see all the tests that were passed in order to contruct a working project.
+You will also be able to see all the tests that were passed to prove the functionality of all the functions in the project.

 ![image showing diagram](/img//project/compile.jpg)